AndreasAmMueller/BarCode128/README.md

 $barcode = new BarCode128($code, $height);

 // OPTIONAL: add the font
-// if not: no Text can be written (only bars)
+// if not: text can't be written (only bars)
 $barcode->addFont($font, $fontSize);

 // OPTIONAL: add the text above the barcode